soumildatta/soumildatta.github.io/_pages/about.md

 Publications
 ======
-* Soumil Datta, and Charles Walter. **EllipScape: A Genetic Algorithm Based Approach to Non-Photorealistic Colored Image Reconstruction for Evolutionary Art**.
-57th Hawaii International Conference on System Sciences (HICSS), 2024
+* **EllipScape: A Genetic Algorithm Based Approach to Non-Photorealistic Colored Image Reconstruction for Evolutionary Art** - Soumil Datta, and Charles Walter.
+57th Hawaii International Conference on System Sciences (HICSS), 2024 (Accepted, To Be Published)

 <!-- A data-driven personal website
 ======